 The Boeing 747 was first of the wide-body turbo fan-powered transports to enter airline service.
 The 747 jumbo jet, first produced in the mid-1960s, is still selling.
 Design work on the aircraft was initiated in the 1960's, and the first details were announced in April 1966.
 Simultaneously, Pan American World Airways announced orders for 25 of the new aircraft.
 First flight Look place in February 1969, and certification was completed by December of that year.
 The first passenger were carried on a flight from New York to London on January 22, 1970.
-The 747 aircraft is utilized by 32 operators throughout the world.
+The 747 aircraft was utilized by over thirty operators throughout the world.
 Over 595 units had been ordered by mid-1982, and the type remained in production for years thereafter.

 The appearance of the four-engine 747 is very similar to that of its well-known ancestor, the Boeing 707.
 In addition to its large size, however, the 747 has two distinguishing features.
 First, the passenger cabin extends all the way to the forward end of the fuselage.
 The flight deck, with a small cabin behind it, is mounted on a second level and is reached by a circular stairway from the main cabin.
 This interior arrangement results in a distinctive hump in the external appearance of the top, forward end of the fuselage.